google/transit/gtfs-realtime/spec/en/reference.md

 Timing information for a single predicted event (either arrival or departure).
 Timing consists of delay and/or estimated time, and uncertainty.

 *   delay should be used when the prediction is given relative to some existing schedule in GTFS.
+For added or replacement trips, the existence of the delay field indicates that there is a scheduled time, calculated by time - delay, at the stop for the trip, in addition to the estimated time.
-*   time should be given whether there is a predicted schedule or not.
+*   time should be given whether there is a predicted schedule or not, and must be given for added or replacement trips.
 If both time and delay are specified, time will take precedence (although normally, time, if given for a scheduled trip, should be equal to scheduled time in GTFS + delay).

 Uncertainty applies equally to both time and delay.
 The uncertainty roughly specifies the expected error in true delay (but note, we don't yet define its precise statistical meaning).
 It's possible for the uncertainty to be 0, for example for trains that are driven under computer timing control.